Kate Matthews: Photographs

 Kate Matthews' most recognized photographs are those illustrating The Little Colonel series of books written by her friend and neighbor, Annie Fellows Johnston.
 The series, about a fictional character named Lloyd Sherman living in Lloydsboro Valley, is based at least in part on real people and places in Pewee Valley, Kentucky.
 Matthews herself was portrayed as the character Miss Katharine Marks, and she photographed many of the other real-life characters acting as their counterparts.
 A number of these pictures were published in books and on postcards by L.C.
 Page & Company.

 Matthews seldom ventured far from home, but she found strength and support through her connections with a larger world.
 She read the best journals and her work reveals knowledge of trends and artistic movements both in the United States and abroad.
 Unfortunately her papers and most of her prints and negatives were lost in a fire shortly after her death, but she is known to have corresponded with editors of a number of photography journals and to have sought guidance from recognized leaders in the field, including Alfred Stieglitz and Edward Steichen.

-While many of her images may be classified as "tableaux vivants" inspired by literature and popular writings of the time, Kate also photographed real people, architecture, and landscape of Pewee Valley.
+While many of her images may be classified as "tableaux vivants" inspired by literature and popular writings of the time, Matthews also photographed real people, architecture, and landscape of Pewee Valley.
 Her work has been described as sentimental, charming, late Victorian, and an idealistic representation of "the gentle, romantic mood of life in the aristocratic, southern town of Pewee Valley, Kentucky."
 Critics, however, note that her subjects are seldom smiling and say she appeared to be more interested in costumes, props, and staging than the emotions or humanity of the people she depicted.

 Matthews' photographs have been exhibited at the University of Louisville (1956, 1988, and 2007–2008), the Hunt–Morgan House (1956), the Whitney Museum of American Art (1974–1975), the San Francisco Museum of Modern Art (1975), the Lockwood–Mathews Mansion of Norwalk, Connecticut (1987), and Atlanta's High Museum of Art (1996), among other places.
 Her works are also in permanent collections at the Museum of Modern Art in London, the International Museum of Photography at the George Eastman House in Rochester, and Princeton University.
 The largest collection of Kate Matthews prints and negatives is housed in the Photographic Archives in Archives and Special Collections at the University of Louisville.